BenjaminKyamanywa/playground/ground_011/04 - Product Filter/Building a product filter.md

 ___

-We'll uncover our Javascript and go over our funtions, event listeners and the variable changes.
+We'll uncover in depth our Javascript and go over our functions, event listeners and the map, filter and reduce functions.

 ```JS